SUSradfys/Checklista/README.md

 	permissions and limitations under the License.

 This is an automated checklist for external beam radiotherapy treatment plans generated under Eclipse treatment planning system utilizing the Eclipse ScriptingAPI (version 13.6).

+Since 2018-09-05 we have migrated to a internal Git.
+Please contact jonas.scherman-rydhog@skane.se for the latest version.